nagi49000/kafka-streams-play/README.md

 docker-compose build
 docker-compose up
 ```
-The producing and consuming of messages should be visible in the log.
+The producing and consuming of messages should be visible in the docker logs.
+It may take a couple of minutes for services to settle down, and previous messages to be flushed.